GirlsCodersWarsaw/stripe_clerk/README.md

 ` bundle `

-Enjoy!

 Configuration
 =============
 Configure your Stripe account credits.

-1. Put your credentials from Stripe account into config/initializers/stripe.rb
+1. Link your credentials from Stripe account (Your Account -> Account setting -> API keys) with environment variables in config/initializers/stripe.rb:
+* publishable_key
+* secret_key

+Remember not to put them directly!